 Consolidating the experience of capacity building for maritime security in the Western Indian Ocean region is the core objective of SAFE SEAS.
 The result is a best practice toolkit titled “Mastering Maritime Security.
 Reflexive Capacity Building and the Experience of the Western Indian Ocean”.
-The full toolkit will be available by March 2018 and launched at the SAFESEAS symposium.
-Core lessons will be pre-published in the news section.
+The full toolkit has been published in February 2018 and was launched at the SAFESEAS symposium.
+Download the full report here.
+Core lessons are also available in an abbreviate form in the news section.

 Why maritime security matters